Ethics and Reproductive Technology

 There are two forms of surrogacy: traditional surrogacy, where the surrogate is the biological mother and her egg is artificially inseminated with sperm and carries the baby to term for someone else.
 Gestational surrogacy, which uses eggs of the intended mother, so the surrogate is not the biological mother.

 Where IVF and artificial insemination are controversial in certain circumstances, surrogacy evokes an even larger debate over the commodification of wombs, outsourcing pregnancy, and the potential for abuse and exploitation, but Dr. Islam argues that Islamic bioethics is straightforward in its approach and it is impermissible all together on the basis of it failing to protect lineage [12], among other reasons.
+(As noted earlier, the book doesn’t quite address underlying deeper theological concerns such as those raised by Shaykh Amin, who critiques positions that rely on maqāṣid-based arguments alone while neglecting primary sources.

 Human Cloning